Texas Cichlid Care Guide: The Only Cichlid Native to the United States

 Texas Cichlid Behavior And Compatibility

-Texas Cichlids can be fascinating fish to own due to their active swimming, intelligent behavior, and recognition of owners.
+Texas Cichlids is fascinating fish to own due to their active swimming, intelligent behavior, and recognition of owners.
 They are also known for being quite territorial, which means it is not advisable to keep them in a community tank with docile species, as their aggressive nature will cause problems.
 To lessen this issue, if you still want Texas cichilds in a tank environment, then keeping similar-sized semi-aggressive or more fierce specimens may help maintain balance amongst those living peacefully.

 Ideal Tank Mates